 As you get ready to send your daughter or son off to college, we’re getting ready to help them grow from a new college student to a successful and motivated member of the working world.

 With that in mind, we know that each student develops differently, and there are different paths to academic and professional achievement.
-It’s why we created our Parent Guide for parents, as well as a variety of different programs and services for students, from Clifton Strengths Finder to the Center for Talent Development.
+It’s why we created our Parent Guide for parents, as well as a variety of different programs and services for students, from Clifton Strengths Finder to the Academic and Career Services Center.

 If at any time you have questions or concerns, please contact us or give us a call at 800-333-8506.

-And if you just want your son or daughter to know that he or she is on your mind, send a cookie!
+And if you just want your son or daughter to know that he or she is on your mind, technology is a great way to keep in touch: schedule a Facetime or phone call or even just send a quick text to say hi.

-Our Center for Talent Development is a great resource for your son or daughter and for you.
+Our Academic and Career Services Center is a great resource for your son or daughter and for you.
 We’re committed to helping you help them, while still making sure to encourage each student’s personal responsibility.

 As a parent, you can help your son or daughter by encouraging him or her to be honest about their accomplishments as well as about frustrations they have—because in college, they’ll be facing new situations and they will experience frustrations.
 Together, we can partner to help them discover how to solve problems that come up in their college experience.

-There are three specific areas in which the Center for Talent Development can help:
+There are three specific areas in which the Academic and Career Services Center can help:

 Choosing a Major